It Pays To Care

 Receive Care from Your Loved One in New York

-If you need assistance with daily living activities such as homemaking, personal care, meal preparation, companionship, laundry, and more, you may be eligible for Medicaid waiver programs in New York that allow you to receive care from a loved one or friend while they get paid for taking care of you.
+If you need help with daily activities like personal care, meal preparation, and companionship, you may be eligible for New York programs that allow a loved one to get paid for taking care of you.
+These programs offer a comfortable alternative to care facilities, letting you stay home while receiving personalized support from someone you trust.
+CaringPays is here to help you understand your options.

 CTA Image